openeuler-mirror/docs/docs/en/docs/Container/container-management.md

 ### Constraints

--   Only containers in the paused state can be unpaused.
+-   Only containers in the paused status can be unpaused.

 ### Example